-- (7) Mr. Halverson was elected President & Chief Operating Officer effective November 18, 2013, and Chief Executive Officer on February 13, 2014.
-Since 2013 was the first year of disclosure for Mr. Halverson, compensation information is shown for 2013 only. - (8) Includes a grant of 59,940 restricted share units on November 18, 2013 - (9) Mr. Paradie was elected Senior Vice President & Chief Financial Officer effective October 1, 2012; he subsequently was elected Executive Vice President & Chief Financial Officer effective March 12, 2013.
-Since 2012 was the first year of disclosure for Mr. Paradie, compensation information is shown for 2012 and 2013 only. - (10) Other compensation for Mr. Paradie for fiscal year 2012 reflects an additional \$101,658 for relocation expenses that was not included in the proxy statement for the 2013 Annual Meeting. - (11) Mr. Tompkins was elected Executive Vice President, Legal, Government Affairs and Sustainability, Chief Legal Officer & President, Cliffs China effective October 1, 2012; he subsequently was elected to Executive Vice President, Legal, Government Affairs and Sustainability & President, Cliffs China effective January 15, 2013; then elected Executive Vice President, Chief Administrative Officer & President, Cliffs China effective July 9, 2013; and most recently, Executive Vice President, External Affairs & President, Global Commercial effective December 5, 2013. - (12) Includes a grant of 21,600 restricted share units on November 11,

-- (13) Mr. Williams was elected Senior Vice President, Asia Pacific Iron Ore effective March 12, 2013.
+- (7) Mr. Halverson was nominated by the Governance and Nominating Committee and was elected as a director by unanimous action of the Cliffs Board effective November 18, 2013.
+Mr. Halverson was also was elected President & Chief Operating Officer effective November 18, 2013, and Chief Executive Officer on February 13, 2014.
+Since 2013 was the first year of disclosure for Mr. Halverson, compensation information is shown for 2013 only. - (8) Includes a grant of 59,940 restricted share units on November 18, - (9) Mr. Paradie was elected Senior Vice President & Chief Financial Officer effective October 1, 2012; he subsequently was elected Executive Vice President & Chief Financial Officer effective March 12, 2013.
+Since 2012 was the first year of disclosure for Mr. Paradie, compensation information is shown for 2012 and 2013 only. - (10) Other compensation for Mr. Paradie for fiscal year 2012 reflects an additional \$101,658 for relocation expenses that was not included in the proxy statement for the 2013 Annual Meeting. - (11) Mr. Tompkins was elected Executive Vice President, Legal, Government Affairs and Sustainability, Chief Legal Officer & President, Cliffs China effective October 1, 2012; he subsequently was elected to Executive Vice President, Legal, Government Affairs and Sustainability & President, Cliffs China effective January 15, 2013; then elected Executive Vice President, Chief Administrative Officer & President, Cliffs China effective July 9, 2013; and most recently, Executive Vice President, External Affairs & President, Global Commercial effective December 5, 2013. - (12) Includes a grant of 21,600 restricted share units on November 11, 2013 - (13) Mr. Williams was elected Senior Vice President, Asia Pacific Iron Ore effective March 12, 2013.
 Since 2013 was the first year of disclosure for Mr. Williams, compensation information is shown for 2013 only.
-Amounts for Mr. Williams are converted using the 2013 average exchange rate of AUD\$1.00 : USD\$0.9681.
+Amounts for Mr. Williams are converted using the 2013 average exchange rate of AUD\$1.00: USD\$0.9681.
 Mr. Williams' employment is expected to terminate on July 1, 2014. - (14) Mr. Hart was elected Senior Vice President, Global Marketing effective March 12, 2013; he subsequently was elected Senior Vice President & Chief Strategy and Marketing Officer effective May 7, 2013.
-Amounts for Mr. Hart are converted using the 2013 average exchange rate of AUD\$1.00 : USD\$0.9681.
+Amounts for Mr. Hart are converted using the 2013 average exchange rate of AUD\$1.00: USD\$0.9681.
 Mr. Hart's employment with Cliffs terminated on March 25, 2014.
 For additional details related to his departure, please refer to page 51. - (15) Mr. Carrabba's retirement was effective on November 15, 2013.
-For additional details related to his retirement, please refer to page 52. - (16) Ms. Brlas was elected Executive Vice President & President, Global Operations effective October 1, 2012.
+For additional details related to his retirement, please refer to page 52 - (16) Ms. Brlas was elected Executive Vice President & President, Global Operations effective October 1, 2012.
 Prior to her election, Ms. Brlas served as Executive Vice President, Finance and Administration & Chief Financial Officer of Cliffs.
 Effective July 31, 2013, Ms. Brlas retired from the Company.
 For additional details related to her retirement, please refer to page 52.